kd2org/karadav/doc/ROADMAP.md

 * [AgenDAV](https://github.com/agendav/agendav) (web, PHP, calendar only)
 * [InfCloud](https://inf-it.com/open-source/clients/infcloud/) (web, javascript, calendar + contacts + todo lists)

-If looking for implementing a CalDAV/CardDAV client or server, look at these amazing resources from Sabre:
+If you are looking at implementing a CalDAV/CardDAV client or server, look at these amazing resources from Sabre:

 * [Building a CalDAV client](https://sabre.io/dav/building-a-caldav-client/)
 * [Building a CardDAV client](https://sabre.io/dav/building-a-carddav-client/)